Background Knowledge Probe (ALC)

 Pre-Class

-- Focus questions on specific information or concepts students will need to know to succeed in subsequent assignments.
+- Focus questions on specific information or concepts students need to know to succeed in subsequent assignments.

 - Prepare short-answer questions and multiple-choice questions that probe students’ existing knowledge of that concept, subject, or topic.
-Ask at least one item that most students will be able to answer correctly, and at least one that students may struggle to answer.
+Ask at least one item that most students will be able to answer correctly and at least one that students may struggle to answer.

 - Create a Top Hat question set or create a Canvas survey.